 The RNC comprises three (3) members, all of whom, including the Chairman, are Independent Directors.
 The members of the RNC are as follows:

 Mr. Tan Lye Heng Paul

 With regards to remuneration matters, the RNC pursuant to its written terms of reference shall:

-(a) review and recommend to the Board a framework of remuneration for the Directors and key management personnel which covers Directors’ fees, where applicable, basic salaries, allowances, bonuses and benefits-inkind;
+- review and recommend to the Board a framework of remuneration for the Directors and key management personnel which covers Directors’ fees, where applicable, basic salaries, allowances, bonuses, speciﬁc remuneration packages and beneﬁts-in-kind;

-(c) review the performance of key management personnel to enable the RNC to determine their annual remuneration and bonus rewards and etc; and
+- review the performance of key management personnel to enable the RNC to determine their annual remuneration and bonus rewards; and

 The RNC is of the view that it is currently not necessary to use contractual provisions to allow the Company to reclaim incentive components of remuneration from the Executive Director and key management personnel in exceptional circumstances of misstatement of ﬁnancial results, or of misconduct resulting in ﬁnancial loss to the Company.
 The RNC will review the compensation commitments of the Directors’ or key management personnel’s contracts of service as and when necessary to ensure that such contracts of service contain fair and reasonable termination clauses.

 Principle 7: The level and structure of remuneration of the Board and key management personnel are appropriate and proportionate to the sustained performance and value creation of the Company, taking into account the strategic objectives of the Company.